Thank you for sending your enquiry! One of our team members will contact you shortly.

 - Typical command sequences and shell redirection

-- Command aliases
+- Creating command aliases

-- Unix text tools
+- Essential Unix text tools

 - Regular expressions